-A federal judge has thrown out First Amendment claims raised in lawsuits over the city of Wauwatosa’s handling of Black Lives Matter protests in 2020, while leaving in place other claims, including those relating to the collection by law enforcement officers of personal information about people present during the demonstrations.
+A federal judge has thrown out First Amendment claims raised in a lawsuit over the city of Wauwatosa’s handling of Black Lives Matter protests in 2020, while leaving in place other claims, including those relating to the collection by law enforcement officers of personal information about people present during the demonstrations.

-In one lawsuit (Knowlton, et al. v.
+The lawsuit (Knowlton, et al. v.
 City of Wauwatosa, et al), claims alleging that the curfew violated First Amendment rights, that an arrest was discriminatory and that defendants were victims of malicious prosecution were dismissed.
 The lawsuit is one of the most closely watched legal actions stemming from the protests in Wauwatosa more than two years ago.

 One plaintiff, William Rivera, was driving home from work with his mother during the curfew.
 People who were traveling to and from work were among those who were exempt from arrest.
 Rivera claimed that officers told him he was being arrested because he was Black.
 Other plaintiffs, who claimed malicious prosecution, were arrested and cited weeks before the curfew.
 Their tickets were later dismissed.

-Joseph dismissed similar claims about the curfew that were raised in another lawsuit (Radke v.
+Joseph relied on similar claims about the curfew that were raised in another lawsuit (Radke v.
 City of Wauwatosa), as well as claims of First Amendment retaliation and excessive force.
 The summary judgment ruling dismissed the City of Wauwatosa, Mayor Dennis McBride and former Wauwatosa Police Lt.
 Jeffery Farina from the lawsuit.
 Farina was involved in protest enforcement during 2020.